DecentralizedGenealogy/openGEDCOM/specification/index.md

 }
  ```
 ### Sources
-Sources contain an array of source information that provides evidence of the genealogicaly conclusions you make about the people in your openGEDCOM file.
+Sources contain an array of source information that provides evidence of the genealogical conclusions you make about the people in your openGEDCOM file.
 ```
 "sources":[
     {